This Privacy and Cookies Policy applies to:

 The data provided by you will processed for legitimate business and/or contractual reasons:

-Communicate SLT CIC enters into contracts with organisations which subsidise training for specified users, e.g. a Local Authority may commission Communicate to provide training for their volunteers and workforce or a Teaching School might subsidise training for schools within their alliance.
-In these circumstances, Communicate may be required to collate, hold and share information with them relating to training booking, attendance / access and feedback.
-If you have any queries or concerns, please contact Caroline on firstname.lastname@example.org.
+Communicate SLT CIC enters into contracts with organisations which subsidise training for specified users, e.g. a Local Authority may commission Communicate SLT to provide training for their volunteers and workforce or a Teaching School might subsidise training for schools within their alliance.
+In these circumstances, Communicate SLT may be required to collate, hold and share information with them relating to training booking, attendance/access and feedback.
+If you have any queries or concerns, please contact Caroline Coyne at email@example.com.

 We may also use your site usage information to improve our website, understand how you use our site, and provide more relevant content to you.